20kilograma/blog/oop-js.md

 # Public & Private fields

-By default the fields in JavaScript are public, if you want to make them inaccessible from out of the class you need to add the <i>#</i> prefix before the field to make them private, take this for example:
+By default the fields in JavaScript are public; if you want to make them inaccessible from outside the class, you need to add the <i>#</i> prefix before the field to make them private.
+Take this for example:

 <pre><code class="language-js">class Car {
     #name;  // Private field